Please note that Tapas no longer supports Internet Explorer.

 Jan 11, 2025

-As she walked home, the snow was cracking under Aira’s feet like broken glass.
+As she walked to her apartment building, the snow was cracking under Aira’s feet like broken glass.
 She had just returned from her reading session at the library that evening.
-As her way of escaping the harsh reality of her life and the lonely coldness of her home, she often spent time at the library, immersed in fantasy worlds.

-After a whole day of only reading, she cooked one pack of the instant noodles that she preciously kept in her kitchen cabinet.
-She still had one but left it for the next day.
+After a whole day of being immersed in fantasy worlds, her stomach brought her back to reality.
+She cooked one pack of the instant noodles that she preciously kept in her kitchen cabinet.
+With only one pack of noodles, she could not calm her hunger down completely, but she had to leave the last pack for the next day.

 While waiting for the noodles to cook she noticed the book on the desk near her bed.

 Aira let herself fall on the bed, staring at the ceiling, no thoughts running through her head, like a lifeless potato.
-She then went on to search for pleasant memories in her mind.
+Her eyelids soon started to slowly drop, her mind searching for pleasant memories.

 Her head hit the pillow, slipping into a deep slumber.

-Her parents passed away too early.
-Perhaps as a consequence of loneliness and due to the lack of friends, she began dreaming at night of a boy her age.
-The two would talk and play happily like the closest siblings, in a beautiful garden, full of colorful daisies.
+As a consequence of loneliness and due to the lack of friends, she began dreaming at night of a boy her age.
+The two would talk and play happily like the closest siblings, under the clearest sky her eyes ever saw, in a beautiful garden, full of colorful daisies.

 Those recurring dreams became Aira’s escape.
 The boy showered her with love, which her extended family failed or rather refused to offer.